Thursday, March 14, 2013

 In Autumn apply compost and the full range of organic fertilizers

-Autumn – plant/sow Brassicas and leafy greens you want to grow over winter
+Autumn – plant/sow brassicas and leafy greens you want to grow over winter

 Year 1